xde-mcp/ART/README.md

 <img src="assets/MCP_RL_diagram.svg" width="7000">

 **MCP•RL** enables you to train agents to effectively use any MCP (Model Context Protocol) server with minimal setup.
-Simply provide an MCP server URL and MCP•RL will automatically:
+Simply provide a server URL and MCP•RL will automatically:

 1. Automatically discover available functionality
 2. Create input tasks that utilize those tools